miguelsantos42/LDTS/README.md

 - **Help** - A screen to help understand how to play the game;

-### DESIGN PATTERNS USED

-- **GameObject, Bullet, Enemy and Player** - was used the abstract factory method (game object) to create several child classes to have common atributes and methods.
-- **Game** - was used the singleton pattern to create a instance for the entire running game.
-The reason to choose that was because we only want one instance of game running.
-- **GameScreen, level, menu(planned), help(planned)** - was used the abstract factory method (Game screen) to create several child classes to have common atributes and methods.
-- **KeyboardObserver** - was used the observer pattern to create a class to listen keyboard pressed keys.
-The reason to choose that pattern was "When an object should be able to notify other objects without making assumptions about who those objects are."

 ### UML for classes
 **The following UML show the classes diagram**